defold/doc/docs/en/faq/faq.md

 : No. Defold supports properties of [hash](/ref/builtins#hash) types.
 These can be used to indicate types, state identifiers or keys of any kind.
-Hashes can also be used to store game object id:s (paths) although [url](/ref/msg#msg.url) properties are often preferrable since the editor automatically populate a drop-down with relevant url:s for you.
+Hashes can also be used to store game object id's (paths) although [url](/ref/msg#msg.url) properties are often preferrable since the editor automatically populate a drop-down with relevant URLs for you.
 See the [Script properties documentation](/manuals/script-properties) for details.

 How do I access the individual cells of a matrix (created using [vmath.matrix4()](/ref/vmath/#vmath.matrix4:m1) or similar)?